timplay33/mylang/docs/REFACTORING_SUMMARY.md

 - **Better Performance**: Optimized execution
 - **Developer Experience**: Better tooling support

-The changes maintain 100% backward compatibility while providing a solid foundation for future development.
+The final refactor removes all backward compatibility code, resulting in a cleaner, more maintainable codebase focused on the new architecture.